afrozchakure/Python-Games/README.md

     The snake is to be maneuvered using the arrow keys up, down, left and right.

-4. to_do_list.py --> The goal was to make a simple "To do list" to keep track of the jobs you need to finish.
-The program has been designed using the turtle module.
+4. to_do_list.py --> The goal was to create a simple "To do list" to keep track of the jobs you need to finish.
+The program has been designed using the Tkinter module (Standard GUI Library for Python).

-    This To-do-List program can perform tasks such as Adding Tasks, Deleting tasks, Sorting the tasks (Either ascending or descending order), displaying a Random Task, and Displaying the total no. of tasks currently stored in the To-do-List.
+    This To-do-List program can perform jobs such as Adding Tasks, Deleting tasks, Sorting the tasks (Either in Ascending or Descending order), Displaying a Random Task, and Displaying the total no. of tasks currently stored in the To-do-List.